open-ephys/onix-docs/source/Hardware Guide/Datasheets/load-test.rst

       - On Reset
       - 0
       - None
-      - The number of 32-bit word dummy data in in each Host To Device frame.
-        Write frames always start with a single 64-bit unsisigned integer, which is looped subtracted from the Hub Clock Counter when it is received to produce a Hub Clock Delta that is looped back into the device to host data frame for testing loop latency.
-All other data is ingored.
+      - The number of 32-bit dummy words in a write-frame.
+Write-frames always start with a single 64-bit unsigned integer that is subtracted from the current acquisition clock counter value when it is received.
+This value is looped back into the device to host data frame for testing loop latency.
+After the 64-bit unsigned integer, write-frames contain HTOD32_WORDS 32-bit words which are read and ignored by the device.
+        These values can be used to test the impact of various data transmission loads on closed-loop performance.

+    * - 0x05
+      - DTOH_START
+      - R/W
+      - On Reset
+      - 0
+      - None
+      - The start value of the counter being sent sent with each read-frame.

 .. _onidatasheet_loadtest_d2h:

 Device To Host Data Frames
 ******************************************
-With DT0H16_WORDS = 4, each frame transmitted to the host is structured as
+With DT0H16_WORDS = 4 and DTOH_START= 42, the first frame transmitted to the host
-follows:
+is structured as follows:

 .. wavedrom::